owen2345/camaleon-cms/README.md

 ## Coming soon
 * Documentation and Videos
-* Create more basic plugins
+* Create more basic plugins and themes

 ## Contributing
 * Fork it.